operator-framework/community-operators/docs/testing-operators.md

 In the above example:

-* `olm` is a namespace that OLM is watching fot `CatalogSource` objects
+* `olm` is a namespace that OLM is watching for `CatalogSource` objects
 * `packages` is a comma-separated list of operators that have been pushed to quay.io and should be deployable by this source.

-> The file above assumes `my-operators` as the name of the operator bundle.
+> The file above assumes `my-operator` as the name of the operator bundle.
 Adjust accordingly.

 Deploy the `CatalogSourceConfig` resource: